Fed Chair Yellen’s Plan B: “Intervene Directly” in Stock Market

 If Janet Yellen thinks it’s “useful” to buy or sell options, futures, shares, swaps, mortgages or other financial instruments, then what’s to stop her from doing so?
 The Fed insists it is above any oversight or policy review by Congress.

-The Fed is slowly transforming itself from a national bank with a dual mandate to a national hedge fund with a mandate to manipulate all markets.
+From a national bank with a dual mandate to a national hedge fund with a mandate to manipulate all markets.
 For now, the market over which the Fed wields the most direct influence is the bond market.
 That influence can be expected to increase over time as demand for government bonds from the public and foreign central banks dries up while the government’s borrowing needs grow ever larger.

 As Bloomberg reported, major world central banks, including China’s and Japan’s, have reduced their positions in U.S. Treasuries for an unprecedented three straight quarters.